kitariel/flickme-backend-API/README.md

 ## step 1.

 Fork This repo.
-After, clone it on your computer. https://github.com/EugenePeter/flickme-backend-API.git
+https://github.com/EugenePeter/flickme-backend-API.git

 ## step 2

 **Clone this on your computer**
+Clone it on your computer.
 After forking it, go to your own copy of the repo on your github account.

 Click the **code** button, then download zip

 ## step 3